sap-linuxlab/terraform.modules_for_sap/docs/tf_modules/tf_mod_vmware_vm_host_provision.md

 # Terraform Module - VMware Virtual Machine

+## Requirements

+- VMware vCenter and VMware vSphere (7.x and above)
+- Network access setup for successful VMware Virtual Machine provisioning and subsequent SSH access from Terraform/Ansible, see below for more details

 ## VMware VM Template setup

+The following are required setup items for provisioning VMware Virtual Machines:

 - **OS Image with cloud-init installed**
   - Edit the default cloud-init configuration file, found at `/etc/cloud`.
 It must contain the data source for VMware (and not OVF), and force use of cloud-init metadata and userdata files.